is with the deepest regret that I have to inform everyone that Dave Salmon

 Stoughton Road, Guildford on Thursday 30th July at 2pm.
 A lovely tribute can be found HERE on the Guildford Dragon's website.

-I recently reacquainted myself with Dave (Sam) Salmon, who was a fireman at Guildford Loco (70C) before I joined the railway.
+I had only recently reacquainted myself with Dave (Sam) Salmon, who was a fireman at Guildford Loco (70C) before I joined the railway.
 Sam has been kind enough to give me permission to publish some of his excellent colour photographs taken during the steam days.

 Sam left Stoke Secondary Modern School at 15 years of age and joined the railway as an engine cleaner in August 1952 (about the time when the roof of the New Shed was being replaced with new sheets of corrugated asbestos).
 Dave quite often used the Weaver Plant under Jack (Cock) Robin's supervision (see Pat Kinsella's anecdote on the 'SR Enginemen Remember 1' page.

 Once Sam reached 16 years of age, he attended the Firing School at Guildford and Feltham MPDs with other cleaners of his age; his Instructor being Mr George Bolland.
 After passing out for firing duties, his first firing turn was on the shunting loco at Woking Yard with Driver Hector Stovold.
 In April 1953, ASLEF called for strike action and as an engine cleaner, Dave was paid just £1 strike money per week.
 National service in the armed forces loomed and as Dave had an interest in aircraft, he decided to join the RAF for three years (other services were two years) and on the day after his 18th birthday in May 1955 he reported to RAF Surbiton.